makinacorpus/php-query-builder/docs/content/query/transaction.md

 }
 ```

-Transaction `ROLLBACK` is never issued automatically, one exception stands: if the transaction
+Transaction `ROLLBACK` is never issued automatically, one exception stands: if
-objet goes out of scope, when the destructor is called, then `ROLLBACK` is issued.
+the transaction objet goes out of scope, when the destructor is called, then
+`ROLLBACK` is issued.

 All transactions must be `COMMIT` explicitely, or will be `ROLLBACK` later.

 :::warning
-The bridge is a single SQL session, which means that if you start a transaction, it will
+Transaction is shared for the `DatabaseSession` instance which means that if
+you start a transaction, it will remain in memory until it is being commited
-remain in memory until it is being commited or rollbacked.
-Code later in stack will issue
+or rollbacked.
+Code later in stack will issue SQL queries in the same
-SQL queries in the same transaction until it's finished.
+transaction until it's finished.
 :::

 ## Savepoints